Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/the-manchester-grammar-school--11-plus--maths--2017--arithmetic-b_pr_prpcc.md

 Using the information in bold type above complete this table to show which two cards each person picked.
 Remember, each numbered card can only be placed in one box.

 <!--
-John’s friends,One card, Other Card
+John's friends,One card, Other Card
 Andy,,
 Bilal,,
 Cheryl,,